 This is precisely the definition of a computation path.
 Since rn ∈ F, this is an accepting computation path.

-State Complexity of NFAs
+State Complexity Theory for NFAs

 Theorem: State Complexity Bounds for NFAs